 With flutter_gen, you can use code generation to generate compile-safe asset references instead of using strings for asset paths.
 For more information on how to install and use flutter_gen, be sure to check out the documentation.

 If you are looking to store sensitive data on a device, flutter_secure_storage may come in handy.
 This library provides a convenient way to access the platform specific encrypted storage: Keychain for iOS and AES encryption or EncryptedSharedPreferences for Android.

 Freezed allows you to define immutable classes in Dart in a clean and easy way.
 When annotated on a class, freezed will generate all of the required boilerplate to make the class into a data class with fromJson, toJson, and all other necessary methods.
 Freezed can be a useful tool, but it should be used intentionally, as it can cause long build times when used in larger projects.

 The googleapis Dart package provides auto-generated Dart libraries to access the APIs found in the Google API Client Libraries.
 Installing this one package gives you access to dozens of available Google APIs, including the Admin SDK, Calendar, Dialogflow, Drive, and more.

 Be sure to read up on how you can use Google APIs with Flutter.

-hive is a Dart package that provides developers with an easily accessible NoSQL Database.
+Hive is a Dart package that provides developers with an easily accessible NoSQL Database.
 It is simple, powerful, and intuitive — we appreciate how you can easily store primitives and Dart objects inside hive’s map-like database.
-Here is an example:

 User feedback can be an integral part of the app development process, so we’re including the in_app_review Flutter package on our list.
 Developers can prompt users for an app store review within the app.